SupaaHiro/schwifty-lab/blog-posts/20251121-ckad/article_EN.md

 ## Hands-On Challenge: Canary Deployment

+A canary deployment is used to gradually roll out a new version of an application to a subset of users before making it available to everyone.
 Kubernetes Service does not natively support traffic weighting, but we can simulate a Canary deployment by adjusting the number of replicas.

-We'll run:
+In this lab we'll create two Deployments:
 -   **stable-app** --- the stable version
 -   **canary-app** --- the new version, with fewer replicas

-Both share the same label so both receive traffic.
+Notice that both deployments will be selected by the same Service, allowing traffic to be split based on the number of replicas.

 This is the manifest for the stable version: